Northern Virginia Divorce Lawyers

 Finally, if the spouses remain unable to agree on the terms of their divorce agreement, a trial will be held and a judge will decide the issues.
 There are cases where there may be a novel or undecided legal issue or where the opposing spouse is unreasonable so that a trial is justified.

-If you have a question, we encourage you to schedule a confidential consultation with one of our Northern Virginia lawyers.
+If you have a question, we encourage you to schedule a confidential consultation with one of our Northern Virginia family attorneys.
 To make an appointment call us at the above telephone number 1-703-591-4900 or use the contact form below.

 Since 1980 the AV-rated law firm of Hale Ball has served the legal needs of individuals and businesses.
 Our team of attorneys include lawyers named to Super Lawyer and Rising Star lists, as well as attorneys with advanced legal degrees, specialty certifications and lawyers who teach their areas of practice to other lawyers.